Kong/insomnia-docs/docs/inso-cli/configuration.md

 ## Options

 Options from the config file are combined with option defaults and any explicit overrides specified in script or command invocations.
-This combination is in priority order: command options > config file options > default options.
+This combination is in the following priority order:

+1. command options
+2. config file options
+3. default options

 Any options specified in this file will apply to all scripts and manual commands.
 You can override these options by specifying them explicitly, when invoking a script or command.

-Only global options can be set in the config file.
+Only [global options](/inso-cli/introduction/#global-options) can be set in the config file.

 ## Scripts

 Scripts can have any name, and can be nested.
-Scripts must be prefixed with inso (see example below).
-Each command behaves the same way, as described in the sections above.
+Scripts must be prefixed with `inso`.
+Each command behaves the same way, as described in [Options](#options).

 ## Example